pactus-project/pactus.org/website/_i18n/ar/user-guides/run-pactus-gui/index.md

 ### Wallet password

-On this page, you will be prompted to set a password for your wallet.
+On this page, you will be asked to set a password for your wallet.
 Enter a strong password in the first dialog box and confirm it in the second one.
 This password will be used to encrypt your wallet and protect it from unauthorized access.